by KD Miller

 Picking up a spoon, Theo tried desperately not to eat like a pig despite the fact they were starving.
 He watched his little brother's eyes flutter open.

-"Momma," he whispered.
+"Mama," he whispered.
 Theo almost choked on his food.
 Francis took a deep breath, as he tore a piece of bread.
 Across the room, Dylan was greedily chewing the food, completely oblivious to his twin's faux pas.

 A slight smile crept on Catrina's face.